mehulagg/gitlab/doc/user/project/settings/project_access_tokens.md

 Project access tokens expire on the date you define, at midnight UTC.

+Only users with Maintainer access or above can create or revoke project access tokens.

 For examples of how you can use a project access token to authenticate with the API, see the following section from our [API Docs](../../../api/README.md#personalproject-access-tokens).

 ## Creating a project access token